helidon-io/helidon/docs/se/cors.md

       "allow-origins": ["https://foo.com"]
 ```

-### Accessing the Shared Resources
+### Shared Resources

-If you have edited the Helidon SE QuickStart application as described in the
+If you have edited the [Helidon SE Quickstart application][helidon-se-quick] as
-previous topics and saved your changes, you can build and run the application.
+described in the previous topics and saved your changes, you can build and run
+the application.

 Once you do so you can execute `curl` commands to demonstrate the behavior
 changes in the metric and health services with the addition of the CORS
 functionality.

 Note the addition of the `Origin` header value in the `curl`
 commands, and the `Access-Control-Allow-Origin` in the successful responses.

 #### Build and Run the Application